RafaelKarcz/RafaelKarcz/README.md

 ---

 ### Fun Fact 🌍
 I've lived in so many places that I consider the whole world my home.
 Isn't that exciting?
-I currently reside around Tokyo, though.
+I currently reside around Tokyo.

 ---